 - Preparedness.
 Students are expected to maintain a binder and notes organized according to their teacher's instructions and will be checked regularly.
 Students are also expected to be on time for class with all required books, materials and pens, ready for the day's work.
 Students arriving late, (more than 20 minutes) are expected to get a late slip from the office.
 Students may be responsible for making up time lost due to lateness in the form of detentions.
 Students who are habitually late will be subject to the school's late policy. - Absences.
 A student returning to class after any absence is expected to have an admit slip issued by the attendance office prior to the start of class.
 Exceptions are given due to school-related events, no buses due to weather or absences authorized by an outslip. - Silent Reading.
 As literacy is a focus of this course, it is important for students to read on a regular basis.
-As such, students are required to bring in a novel for the in-class silent reading component of this course.
+As such, students are required to bring in reading material for the inclass silent reading component of this course.
 The reading material is the student's choice but must be appropriate for the class.
 This choice must be brought to class every day.
 Students may borrow books from the class library subject to the book-borrowing agreement and the approval of the teacher. - Students who miss class are expected to get that day's assignment from another student or the teacher on their own.
 If you know that you are going to be away, let me know in advance to avoid problems. - Late Assignments.
 Students are given a fair and reasonable amount of time to complete assignments.
 Major assignments will be assigned a due date and a closure date, which occurs three days after the due date.
-This will be the final date that assignments may be submitted for assessment.
+The board policy regarding late assignments will be followed.
 If you find your schedule is busy or you need extra help see me sooner than later. - Plagiarism.
 Familiarize yourself with the school's Plagiarism Policy.
 I do check student work on a regular basis and plagiarism will at the very least result in a zero on a plagiarized assignment even if it is just one paragraph!